Program Coordinator & Advisor: Dr. Shoudong Feng

 1. In addition to the general application and GPA requirements of the UCA Graduate School, applicants must

-a.
-Candidates holding a valid Arkansas teaching license will be eligible for Arkansas endorsement in Reading Specialists or Dyslexia Therapists.
+a. submit a valid teaching license if they want to be eligible for Arkansas Reading Specialist endorsement or Dyslexia Therapist endorsement.
 For individuals who have an out-of-state educator license, contact the department at 501-450-3172.

 b. submit two letters of reference from practicing professionals who can speak to the candidate’s knowledge, performance, dispositions, and capability to complete a master’s program.

-2. No more than six hours may be transferred from another institution of higher education (Not for courses with key assessments).
+2. No more than six hours of graduate coursework may be transferred from another institution of higher education (Not for courses with key assessments).

 3. Application for participation in the Comprehensive Examination can only be filed after the completion of the 24th hour.

 4. Participation in the Comprehensive Examination can take place only during the final semester of study.

-5. Candidates who pursue the M.S.E. must complete Praxis Test for Reading Specialists and submit documentation of score prior to taking comprehensive exams.
+5. Candidates who pursue the Reading Specialist endorsement must submit documentation of the Praxis Test for Reading Specialists score prior to taking comprehensive exams.

 6. Candidates who fail the Reading Comprehensive Examination on the initial attempt may, after one semester has elapsed, apply for re-examination.
 This second attempt shall be the final opportunity to participate in the Reading Comprehensive Examination.
 Should the candidate fail the second attempt, the degree will not be awarded.